 We custom design our drill-less mud flaps to any size and then shift them to fit with your aftermarket wheels

-DuraFlap’s patented drill-less mudflaps use holes already existing in the body of your vehicle.
-By doing so, our mudflaps are easier to install (they can be installed without taking the tires off) and present no new holes that are prone to rust and corrosion.
+DuraFlap’s patented drill-less dually mudflaps use holes already existing in your vehicle’s body.
+Our dually mudflaps are easy to install (they can be installed without taking the tires off) and present no new holes that are prone to rust and corrosion.

 Your new DuraFlap mudflaps will give you years of protection.
 Our exclusive “rain grooves” direct rain, snow, and road debris down and away from the vehicle.
 The flaps are constructed from ⅜” polyethylene/rubber blend material and feature anti-sail and anti-spray capabilities.

-Give your truck a custom look by adding custom weights to your mudflaps.
+Give your truck a custom look by adding artwork to your mudflaps.
 Our online art catalog features over 100 designs, or we can create custom artwork based on your ideas or sketch.
 Your truck will represent your unique personality!